squip/hypertuna-electron-dev/docs/public-gateway-relay-requirements.md

 - Subscription dispatcher will use a hybrid load-aware strategy built on PeerHealthManager metrics with per-peer concurrency caps.
 - Rotating access tokens are scoped per peer with explicit refresh and revocation flows; no global tokens will be issued.
-- The gateway relay reuses the worker schema and only adds indexes; no backward-incompatible schema migrations are planned.
+- The gateway relay reuses the existing peer relay index scheme; no schema migration or additional index manifests are required.
 - Public gateway relays are new, so no historical data requires migration.

 **Implementation Plan**